martirev/LOFT/README.md

 To check the code coverage, run `mvn jacoco:report` from the [project directory](gr2303).
 This will generate a report for all modules.
 These can be viewed by opening the index.html file in each respective target/site/jacoco folder.

 To check for possible bugsm run `mvn spotbugs:check` from the [project directory](gr2303).
 This will run the SpotBugs tool and check for possible bugs in the code.
-The results are printed to the terminal.
+The results are printed to the terminal, or can be viewed with GUI using `mvn spotbugs:gui`.

 ## Requirements